Michael-F-Bryan/rust-ffi-guide/book/dynamic_loading.md

 Another thing we're going to need is a way to manage plugins and make sure they are called at the appropriate time.
 This is usually done with a `PluginManager`.

+Something we need to keep in mind is that any `Library` we load will need to outlive our plugins.
+This is because they contain the code for executing the various `Plugin` methods, so if the `Library` is dropped too early our plugins' [vtable] could end up pointing at garbage...
+Which would be bad.

 First lets add the struct definition and a constructor,

 ```rust